NoaHimesaka1873/blend-docs/guides/2023-05-03-installation-guide/index.md

 **Why would I want a swap partition?**

 Swap is like memory but on your disk, useful if you have a low amount of RAM or do a lot of containerization / virtualization.
-It's also helpful to have *some* swap
+It's also helpful to have *some* swap.

 <!-- you can't do headers in a dropdown -->